ykmnkmi/jinja.dart/README.md

   - If Expression
     - `{{ list.last if list }}`
     - `{{ user.name if user else 'Guest' }}`
-  - Dart Methods and Properties
+  - Dart Methods and Properties (with reflection)
     - `{{ string.toUpperCase() }}`
     - `{{ list.add(item) }}`
 - List of Global Functions